Tax Penalty Calculator

 Exceptions to the Penalty

-There are some situations in which you won't be charged a penalty:
+There are some situations in which you won't be charged an IRS penalty for underpayment:

-Infographic entitled Exemptions To Tax Penalties listing the institutions in which you don’t have to pay a penalty.
+Infographic entitled Exemptions To Tax Penalties showing situations where you don’t have to pay a Form 2210 penalty.

 Let’s face it.
 No one wants a penalty.
-If you find yourself hit with a penalty, there just might be a way to have it removed.
+If you find yourself hit with a late filing penalty or an underpayment penalty, there just might be a way to have it removed.
 Having the IRS remove a penalty is called an abatement.
 If you can prove a reasonable cause, think a house fire or a tornado, or it’s your first tax penalty, the IRS might forgive you and waive your penalty.
 You can file Form 843 to request a waiver of penalties if:

 • Your estimated quarterly payments were accurate and paid on time